 There are five main types of ransomware:

-- Lockers: Infects the operating system, especially on mobiles, and completely locks the user out, denying access to any files or applications until the ransom is paid.
+- Lockers: Infects the operating system, especially on mobiles, and completely locks the user out, denying access to files or applications until the ransom is paid.

 - Doxware (leakware): Derived from ‘docx’ hijacks the computer and threatens to publish the user’s stolen information online if they don’t pay the ransom.

 “The biggest change over the past six quarters is threat actors now realize that their tactics scale to much larger enterprises without much of an increase in their own operating costs.
-The profit margins are extremely high and the risk is low,” writes the company.
+The profit margins are extremely high, and the risk is low,” writes the company.

 How to prevent ransomware attacks